tiyafrancy/web-scraping-mars/README.md

 ## Part 1: Scrape Titles and Preview Text from Mars News

 We use "part_1_mars_news.ipynb" Jupyter notebook to complete this challenge.
-To complete this challenge, we need to install 'browser driver' according to your system.
+First, we need to install 'browser driver' according to your system.
 Here, I have used **chromedriver** to complete my challenge.
 To import the 'Browser' class from the Splinter library, we have to use the code **pip install splinter** in the terminal to install the splinter library.
 Then write **from splinter import Browser** in the jupyter notebook.

 Website we used for scraping data is stored under the name 'url'. url = 'https://static.bc-edx.com/data/web/mars_news/index.html'